andrealo20/qcsi/README.md

 The paired design is what made this measurable.
-The Q8 change is −0.22 points, while the standard error of a difference between two independent accuracy estimates here is 1.47 points — it would have been invisible.
+The Q8 change is −0.22 points, while the standard error of a difference between two independent accuracy estimates here is 1.47 points, it would have been invisible.
 Counting 71 disagreements out of 2250 leaves no ambiguity.

 ---